Indian Airlines Flight 814: Landing in Kandahar and negotiations

 The Indian negotiators saw that the Taliban had encircled the aircraft.
 Negotiations did not progress, as Taliban officials refused to allow Indian special forces to attempt a covert operation, and declined to conduct an operation by their own special forces.
 To prevent any military action, Taliban officials later surrounded the aircraft with military tanks.
 Doval later said that the hijackers were getting active support from ISI in Kandahar and that the ISI had handled the pressure the Indians were trying to put on the hijackers, meaning that their safe exit was guaranteed, and they had no need to negotiate an escape route.
 He also stated that if the hijackers were not getting active support from the ISI, then India could have resolved the hijacking sooner.

 On 27 December, a Taliban official speaking to a local newspaper stated that the hijackers should either leave Afghanistan or put down their weapons.
 Indian officials interpreted this statement as an understanding that Taliban officials would arrest the hijackers if they surrendered and began to negotiate with them concerning their demands.
 The hijackers initially demanded the release of Masood Azhar, who was lodged in an Indian prison and stated that they will release ten Indians, five foreigners and other passengers of their choice if the condition is met.
 India refused the offer and stated that until all the terms are laid down to completely end the hijacking, there would be no negotiations.
 On the same day, the hijackers made three demands which included the release of 36 prisoners lodged in various Indian jails, the return of the body of HuM founder Sajjad Afghani and in cash.
-Afghani had been arrested earlier by the Indian authorities and was killed during a jailbreak in 1999.
+Afghani had been arrested earlier by the Indian authorities and was killed during a jailbreak earlier in 1999.